 Causes and consequences of changing ocean properties on polar ecosystems: the SROCC assessment.

-Anne B Hollowed1, Michael Paul Meredith2, Martin Sommerkorn3, Sandra Cassotta4, Chris Derksen5, Alexey Ekaykin6, Gary Kofinas7, Andrew Mackintosh8, Jess Melbourne-Thomas9, Mônica Muelbert10,11, Geir Ottersen12, Hamish D Pritchard2, Edward Schuur13, Shengping He14 and Victoria L Peck2, (1)NOAA, Alaska Fisheries Science Center, Seattle, WA, United States, (2)NERC British Antarctic Survey, Cambridge, United Kingdom, (3)WWF, Norway, (4)Aalborg University, Denmark, (5)Environment and Climate Change Canada, Climate Reseach Division, Toronto, ON, Canada, (6)Arctic and Antarctic Research Institute, Climate and Environment Research Laboratory, St Petersburg, Russia, (7)University of Alaska Fairbanks, Fairbanks, AK, United States, (8)Victoria University of Wellington, School of Geography, Environment and Earth Sciences, Wellington, New Zealand, (9)CSIRO Oceans and Atmosphere, Hobart, TAS, Australia, (10)Instituto do Mar (IMar), Federal University of São Paulo (UNIFESP), São Paulo, United States, (11)Institute of Marine and Antarctic Studies (IMAS), University of Tasmania, Hobart, TAS, Australia, (12)Institute of Marine Research, Norway, (13)Northern Arizona University, Center for Ecosystem Science and Society, Flagstaff, AZ, United States, (14)Bjerknes Centre for Climate Research, Bergen, Norway
+Anne B Hollowed1, Michael Paul Meredith2, Martin Sommerkorn3, Sandra Cassotta4, Chris Derksen5, Alexey Ekaykin6, Gary Kofinas7, Andrew Mackintosh8, Jess Melbourne-Thomas9, Mônica Muelbert10,11, Geir Ottersen12, Hamish D Pritchard2, Edward Schuur13, Shengping He14 and Victoria L Peck2, (1)NOAA, Alaska Fisheries Science Center, Seattle, WA, United States, (2)NERC British Antarctic Survey, Cambridge, United Kingdom, (3)WWF, Norway, (4)Aalborg University, Denmark, (5)Environment and Climate Change Canada, Climate Reseach Division, Toronto, ON, Canada, (6)Arctic and Antarctic Research Institute, Climate and Environment Research Laboratory, St Petersburg, Russia, (7)University of Alaska Fairbanks, Fairbanks, AK, United States, (8)Victoria University of Wellington, School of Geography, Environment and Earth Sciences, Wellington, New Zealand, (9)CSIRO Oceans and Atmosphere, Hobart, TAS, Australia, (10)Instituto do Mar (IMar), Federal University of São Paulo (UNIFESP), São Paulo, United States, (11)Institute of Marine and Antarctic Studies (IMAS), University of Tasmania, Hobart, TAS, Australia, (12)Institute of Marine Research, Norway, (13)Northern Arizona University, Department of Biology, Flagstaff, AZ, United States, (14)Bjerknes Centre for Climate Research, Bergen, Norway

 Abstract: